Warp CLI

 Use Warp Agents from the terminal.

-The Warp CLI under development, only available in Warp Preview, and only supports some operations.
+The Warp CLI under development and only supports some operations.
 We welcome feedback on how you're building with the CLI and on any missing functionality!

 What is the Warp CLI?